-The Zone Geographic areas.
-Potential use outside this place of performance or anticipated use period could occur at any time, to include any all hazard, fire suppression, and prescribed fire project work performed.
+Month-Day and Month-Day of each year.
+Potential use outside this area or anticipated use period could occur at any time.
 Since the resource needs of the Government and availability of Contractor's resources during an emergency cannot be determined in advance, it is mutually agreed that, upon request of the Government, the Contractor shall furnish the resources listed herein to the extent the Contractor is willing and able at the time of order.